Sustainable Environmental Management Coordinator

 My research focuses on the foraging ecology and conservation of Arctic carnivores.
 By examining the trophic relationships between top predators and their prey, we can define the structure of food webs and monitor changes in ecosystems over time.
 By understanding where, when, and how predators hunt for food, we can better act to protect wildlife populations and entire ecosystems.

 Long-term climate warming is having rapid and widespread effects on northern ecosystems.
-This in turn is altering the relationships between northern aboriginal communities and the wildlife populations they utilize.
-Accurate information on the current structure and functioning of food webs will help us predict how wildlife populations will change in the future and how these changes will impact the lives of people in the North.
-FES is uniquely positioned to examine the complex ecological, social, and economic changes that will result from a warming Arctic environment.
+This in turn is altering the relationships between northern Indigenous communities and the wildlife populations they utilize.
+Our research aims to help predict how wildlife populations will change in the future and how these changes will impact the lives of people in the North.
+EUC is uniquely positioned to examine the complex ecological, social, and economic changes that will result from a warming Arctic environment.